ccsb-scripps/AutoDock-Vina/docs/source/docking_basic.rst

 	This tutorial requires a certain degree of familiarity with the command-line interface.
 Also, we assume that you installed the ADFR software suite as well as the raccoon Python package.

 .. note::
 	The materials present is this tutorial can be also found here: `https://www.nature.com/articles/nprot.2016.051 <https://www.nature.com/articles/nprot.2016.051>`_.
-If you are using this tutotial for your works, you can cite the following paper:
+If you are using this tutorial for your works, you can cite the following paper:

 	- Forli, S., Huey, R., Pique, M. E., Sanner, M. F., Goodsell, D. S., & Olson, A. J. (2016).
 Computational protein–ligand docking and virtual drug screening with the AutoDock suite.
 Nature protocols, 11(5), 905-919.